ibm-cloud-docs/dl/order-nsp.md

 ## Completing the connection
 {: #complete-connection}

 After you submit your {{site.data.keyword.dl_short}} order, the {{site.data.keyword.dl_short}} table indicates an **LOA creation in progress** connection status.
 Click the name of the connection to open its details page.
-Then, view the Actions section to see if you have any actions pending.
+Then, view the **Actions** section to see if you have any actions pending.

 Here's how the process works:

 1. IBM Cloud uploads a Letter of Authorization (LOA) containing a Connecting Facility Assignment (CFA) within 24 hours.
 In turn, the connection status changes to **Waiting LOA review**.
 At this time, you can click the corresponding buttons to preview and accept the LOA.
 1. After accepting the LOA and downloading it, the connection status changes to **Waiting completion notice upload**.
-You must now take the LOA document to your carrier and get the completion notice.
+You must now take the LOA document to your carrier and get the completion notice ([Example](/docs/dl?topic=dl-completion-notice-example)).
 To do so, you can:

    * Supply the LOA/CFA to your colocation provider and have them order a cross connect and any required inter-campus connectivity.
    * Supply the LOA/CFA to your service provider and have them order a third-party cross connect, as well as the circuit between your on-premises and the appropriate Meet Me Room.